• Skip to primary navigation

 Because it is decoding raw ethernet frames, IPtrap2 doesn’t “listen” to a specific set of TCP ports.
 It actually captures any TCP packet, on any port.
 Obviously, none of these can be used for amplification attacks, as the server negotiates connections but never sent any payloads.

-The output of nmap scanning the sinkhole is thus quite unusual.
+scanning the sinkhole is thus quite unusual.

 Only the first packet containing a payload is accepted, and the connection is dropped immediately after.
 This initial packet is all we need for our research.
 It is enough to have an idea of what protocol is being used, and get a path in addition to a domain name hosting a HTTP service.